 HPAI has only been detected in wild birds in Florida.
 However, we are working closely with our partners to stay informed if and when the virus is detected in domestic poultry or feral waterfowl (e.g., Muscovy ducks) in Florida.

-A map of counties with HPAI detected in wild birds, including a list of positive species, in Florida can be found at the top of this page.
+A map of counties with HPAI detected in wild birds, including a list of positive species, in Florida can be found in the Avian Influenza article.

 HPAI was detected for the first time in Florida in January 2022 in a hunter-harvested blue-winged teal.
 Beginning in early February, a significant mortality event involving hundreds of lesser scaup as well as black vultures, bald eagles, and other species has been documented along the east coast and in Charlotte County.
 This same virus has also been detected in several states, all with different avian species, densities, and climates.
 As we gather more data and watch daily caseloads, we will get a better idea of the size and scope of these mortality events.
 These data will be heavily dependent upon our ability to receive accurate reports across the state and have personnel respond to those reports.
 Reporting observations of bird illness or mortality helps experts to stay informed of these events.

 The Florida Fish and Wildlife Conservation Commission and other state and federal agencies are coordinating closely to monitor, investigate and document ongoing cases of HPAI in Florida.
 We are also committed to communicating frequently with the public, partners, wildlife rehabilitation centers and trappers to ensure everyone is practicing proper biosecurity to prevent the spread of HPAI.

 Avian influenza outbreaks in wild birds have a complex history and consist of different subtypes.
 These influenza subtypes affect different species and vary over different regions.
 We know this strain has been in Europe for a year now and only recently in the past few months was detected in North America.
 This is the first known outbreak of HPAI in Florida.